They say…

 Date: 25 September 2000

-Another review from the written for the pioneering Oxford Database (OBBD).
-I’ve left it uncorrected — so please read it in that historical spirit.
-Palm is still very much around as one of Belgium’s national brewers, but, despite effusive praise from Michael Jackson among others, Aerts 1900 was discontinued soon after this review was written.
+Another review from the written for the pioneering Oxford Bottled Beer Database (OBBD).
+I’ve left it uncorrected — so please read it in that historical spirit. is still very much around as one of Belgium’s national brewers, but, despite effusive praise from Michael Jackson among others, Aerts 1900 was discontinued soon after this review was written.
 One of the retired brands I’d most like to see revived.

 Aerts (pronounced Arts) is a defunct brewery taken over by Palm, and the ‘1900’ refers to the year: as confirmed by the label’s art nouveau pastiche, the beer is intended to evoke the sort of thing the cosmopolitan sophisticates of the last fin de siècle might have enjoyed.